A New Policy Framework

 Update Report (PDF) November 10, 2020

-Following an in-depth analysis of each staff recommendation under Phase 2, Commissioners guide Commission staff by selecting staff recommendation(s) upon which it wishes to act, and which should be implemented first.
+The in-depth analyses of individual staff recommendations completed under Phase 2 were completed to support Commissioners as they guide commission staff on which staff recommendation(s) to pursue, and when.
 Each staff recommendation is unique and requires working with various partners, agencies, and stakeholders to effectively develop and implement them.
-Some staff recommendations will require more time and partnerships than others.
-Any staff recommendation endorsed by the Commission will be pursued as its own project and highlighted below.

-Commission Policy on Coastal Fishing Communities project (development underway, 2021-Current)
+Action: Developing a Commission Policy on Coastal Fishing Communities

-In April 2021, the Commission selected to act on Staff Recommendation 1: Develop and adopt a policy and definition for coastal fishing communities, based on recommendation from the MRC.
-The Commission directed staff to begin developing a policy through stakeholder engagement.
+In April 2021, the Commission selected to act on Staff Recommendation 1: Develop and adopt a policy and definition for coastal fishing communities, based on a recommendation from the MRC, and directed staff to begin developing a policy through stakeholder engagement.

 At the workshop, participants had the opportunity to review and provide input on each aspect of the staff initial draft policy.
-The initial draft will be revised based on feedback in preparation for a second workshop.
+The initial draft was revised based on feedback in preparation for a second workshop.

 Outcomes were presented at the MRC meeting on March 24, 2022 for discussion and direction on potential next steps.
 During the MRC meeting, Committee co-chairs approved the next steps to integrate revisions to the initial draft policy language where possible, distribute workshop outcomes to the participants, and develop and facilitate a second workshop.

-Following revisions based on the first workshop and subsequent conversations, Commission staff revised the draft policy and used it for discussion during a second policy-drafting workshop on December 1, 2022.
+Based on the first workshop and subsequent conversations, commission staff revised the initial draft policy and used it for discussion during a second policy-drafting workshop on December 1, 2022.
+Participants had access to background documents and in-meeting materials before the start of the workshop (see links below).

 Get Involved!